 It may take a few tries but keep at it and eventually, you’ll get the search function to work.
 And given the savings here, it’s worth the extra effort.

 How to Get Virgin Atlantic Miles

 Despite all their shortcomings, Delta SkyMiles are valuable in part because they’re so easy to earn.
-With three co-branded credit cards and the ability to transfer American Express Membership rewards to your SkyMiles account, there are plenty of options.
+With four co-branded credit cards and the ability to transfer American Express Membership rewards to your SkyMiles account, there are plenty of options.